 Share your work at the open mic; featured reader is curated.

-The Risk of Discovery Reading Series – Astoria (monthly)
+The Risk of Discovery Reading Series – Woodside (monthly)

 Queens Central Library Open Mic – Jamaica (monthly)

 2-4pm from October through June, every second Sunday of the month (with feature).

 Mission to (dit)MARS’ Launch Pad Reading Series (for plays)

 Curated series for playwrights’ work to be staged – submit your work if you’d like to be considered.

 An “eclectic live literary magazine” hosted by William Shunn.

 Nature of the Muse reading & live writing – Long Island City (fall/winter months)

 Curated series featuring reading mixed with live writing from audience-written prompts.